 Mahoney approaches each body of work as a progression.
 Her fascination with fantasy, child’s play and imagination, underscored by a sense of unease, make up the overarching theme of her earlier work.
 Her first collection, Innocence (2014), dealt with the playfulness and terrors of childhood in a series of doll-like but strangely anonymous figures.
 Her second series, Tainted (2016) – her first major solo exhibition and a sell-out success – traversed themes of identity related to early adolescence.
 The jostling schizophrenia at the heart of Mahoney’s work rises to the surface in this group of 10 figures, referred to by the artist as “an army of toy soldiers”.

 Her most recent collection, Mage (2020), enters more ambiguous territory, delving into the tangled web of transformation from adolescence to adulthood.
 Many of the works are transgressive, tracing the dialectical forces that the artist has witnessed in her own adolescent daughters, but which she sees in all of us – power and vulnerability, desire and self-protection, broken-ness and healing.

 The artist notes: “I want to capture the transformation of growing up.
 There is pain in letting the veil of innocence fall, but there is majesty and self-mastery in embracing all that we are too.”

-Now based in Cape Town, she has exhibited her work all over South Africa and at international design fairs such as Design Miami, Design Miami/Basel and The Salon Art and Design in New York.
+Mahoney completed her National Diploma in Fine Art at the Technikon of Witwatersrand in 1991.
+Southern Guild has exhibited her work at international design fairs such as Design Miami, Design Miami/Basel and The Salon Art and Design in New York.